jadelapuente/14jdelap.github.io/content/posts/python-decimal-module-performance-optimization.md

 ### Our C library couldn't error at compile-time because it was expecting `__udivti3` from the compiler at runtime

 The build system worked as expected.
 It built the binary, which expected the symbol to be eventually resolved by a dynamic linker.
-As such, it couldn't fail at compile time because of this — only at runtime, when CPython catched the error.
+As such, it couldn't fail at compile time because of this — only at runtime, when CPython caught the error.

 ## Creating tests for import errors